jakeadam10/PRG1-debugging-workshop-javascript/right-angled-triangle/spec.md

 The function should work for any positive integer input, allowing for triangles of various sizes to be drawn.

+## Examples

 We expect `drawRightAngledTriangle` to behave in the following way:

 ```js
 drawRightAngledTriangle(3) // should print: